 Girls’ education goes beyond getting girls into school.
-It is also about ensuring that girls learn and feel safe while in school; complete all levels of education with the skills and competencies to effectively compete in the labor market; learn the socio-emotional and life skills necessary to navigate and adapt to a changing world; make decisions about their own lives; and contribute to their communities and the world.
+It is also about ensuring that girls learn and feel safe while in school; complete all levels of education with the skills to effectively compete in the labor market; learn the socio-emotional and life skills necessary to navigate and adapt to a changing world; make decisions about their own lives; and contribute to their communities and the world.

 Violence also negatively impacts access to education and a safe environment for learning.
-For example, in Haiti, recent research highlights that one in three Haitian women (ages 15 to 49) has experienced physical and/or sexual violence, and that of women who received money for sex before turning 18 years old, 27 percent reported that schools to be the most common location for solicitation.
+For example, in Haiti, recent research highlights that one in three Haitian women (ages 15 to 49) has experienced physical and/or sexual violence, and that of women who received money for sex before turning 18 years old, 27 percent reported schools to be the most common location for solicitation.

 - Providing conditional cash transfers, stipends or scholarships;

 - Targeting boys and men to be a part of discussions about cultural and societal practices;

 - Building safe and inclusive learning environments for girls and young women;

 - Ending child/early marriage; and